etsy/feature/README.md

 The `'admin'` and `'internal'` properties, if present, should name a variant that should be shown for all admin users or all internal requests.
 For single-variant features this name will almost always be `'on'`.
-(Technically you could also specify `'off'` to turn off a feature for admin users or internal requests that would be otherwise enabled.
-But that would be weird.)
 For multi-variant features it can be any of the variants mentioned in the `'enabled'` array.

 The `'users'` and `'groups'` variants provide a mapping from variant